- Home

 Pasta is the world’s favourite food for a reason.
 It’s cheap, quick, and filling, with a satisfyingly chewy texture and a pleasing mild taste.
 And, as this article hopefully shows, it’s also incredibly versatile.

-While some pasta recipes, like lasagne, can be a labour of love, there are many speedy recipes you can knock up in under half an hour – and these are just nine of them!
+While some pasta dishes, like lasagne, can be a labour of love, there are many speedy recipes you can knock up in under half an hour – and these are just nine of them!

 Forget buying bland, overpriced jars of sauce or turning to plain pesto pasta on a busy weeknight.
 From rich and meaty ragù recipes to fresh-tasting veggie and vegan delights, these recipes show how delicious (and diverse) a quick pasta dish can be.